 The central resource managed by the grid are the storage batteries—effectively the energy bank.
 Our energy producers fill our bank account; all the electrical devices at Hakai—from light bulbs, to toasters, to iPads—deplete it.

 If you know anything about generators, you will notice that Generator A has a bunch of extra copper pipe attached and a heat exchanger on the exhaust pipe.
-That’s all to capture waste heat, which we pipe next door to the heating boilers, which are discuss below.
-They call this ‘cogeneration’.
-Here is a closeup:
+That’s all to capture waste heat, which we pipe next door to the heating boilers, which are discussed below.
+They call this “cogeneration.”
+Here is a closeup look:

 Occasionally the system gets into a tangle, and we have to bypass the complexity of the system, and go back to basics.
-We fire up the backup, Generator B, pull the big red lever, and run for a while like everyone else does on the coast, with the generator speeding up and slowing down according to the load.
+We fire up the backup, Generator B, pull the big red lever, and run for a while like everyone else does on the remote Central Coast, with the generator speeding up and slowing down according to the load.
 Usually that is for only a short time.
-If we really got into a snafu–hasn’t happened yet–we have a third generator in reserve, which can keep the Headquarters building up and running until help arrives.
-That’s what you need on the Central Coast–defence in depth.
+If we really got into a snafu—which hasn’t happened yet—we have a third generator in reserve, which can keep the headquarters building up and running until help arrives.
+That’s what you need on the Central Coast—defence in depth.

 Cogeneration and Building Heating

-Photo shows: copper pipes from Generator A enter at the top left.
-Fluid heated if necessary by one of the two diesel burners then stored in the white tanks.
-At the right there are the five distribution lines that run in underground loops to the buildings that are heated by this system.
+This photo shows: copper pipes from Generator A enter at the top left.
+Fluid heated, if necessary, by one of the two diesel burners then stored in the white tanks.
+At the right, there are the five distribution lines that run in underground loops to the buildings that are heated by this system.

-At Hakai we are blessed with abundant clean water drawn from the large aquifer that lies under the sandy expanse between Pruth Bay and the West Beach.
-A single well draws water from a depth of 8.5 meters, and has been verified to have ample capacity for sustained activity for our projected loads with no threat of depletion or salt water intrusion.
+At Hakai, we are blessed with abundant clean water drawn from the large aquifer that lies under the sandy expanse between Pruth Bay and West Beach.
+A single well draws water from a depth of 8.5 metres, and has been verified to have ample capacity for sustained activity for our projected loads with no threat of depletion or salt water intrusion.